Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 6. Relics inspired by Cammy, Fei Long and Deejay.
 7. ?????????????????????
 8. Finding/doing art assets and adding them to the mod.
+9. Translating to PT-BR.
+10. Final polishing and balancing.

 # Requirements